2qx/awesome-bitcoin-cash/README.md

 - [The Accept Bitcoin Cash Initiative](https://acceptbitcoin.cash) - list of merchants and stores.
 - [Bitpay Directory](https://bitpay.com/directory) - partial list of websites using bitpay as a payment processor (sometimes outdated).
 - [Purse.io](https://purse.io/) - service to privately purchase goods on Amazon.com (US) at a discount.
-- [CryptoToPayPal](https://cryptotopaypal.com/) - Merchant paypal to crypto or send cryptocurrencies to paypal.

 ## Some Charities and Foundations